shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/AHUAgent/README.md

 }
 ````
 User can create a config file using the tcc-config-web-tool: https://tcc-configuration-tool.web.app/
-and following instruction from the tcc-userguide https://tcc-userguide.readthedocs.io/en/latest/
+and follow instructions from the tcc-userguide https://tcc-userguide.readthedocs.io/en/latest/

 ## Install and activate VOLTTRON environment
 For installing, starting, and activating the VOLTTRON environment, refer to the following VOLTTRON readthedocs: